Skip to cookie consent Skip to main content

 4 minute read

 Seizures are not uncommon and can be caused by immediate injury or trauma, illness, infection, or many chronic health conditions.
 According to the Centers for Disease Control and Prevention (CDC), 1 in 10 people has a seizure at some point in their lifetime.
-If you encounter someone who is experiencing a seizure, don’t panic; there are things you can do to help.
+If you encounter someone who’s experiencing a seizure, don’t panic.
+There are things you can do to help.

-Ali S. Raja, MD, a Mass General Brigham emergency medicine doctor, describes the signs of a seizure and shares the quick steps that you can follow if you see someone having one.
+Ali S. Raja, MD, a Mass General Brigham emergency medicine doctor, describes the signs of a seizure, how long seizures last, and shares the steps that you can take to keep everyone as safe as possible.

-During a seizure, uncontrolled electrical impulses in the brain send faulty signals that can cause:
+During a seizure, uncontrolled electrical impulses in the brain send faulty signals that can cause signs and symptoms, like:

 • Delays in responsiveness